meco-group/lc_toolbox/README.md

 ## 2. Identification module

 Coming soon!
 The identification module is currently being thoroughly revised and refactored to make it easier for non-experienced users.

+### LPV identification

+The ReSMILE method (Regularized State-space Model Interpolation of Local Estimates) is available through the `Resmile` class, you can find more information [here](https://github.com/meco-group/resmile/blob/master/README.md).

+Example code and datasets available, see `Modules/Identification/Resmile/examples`, particularly `resmile_lctoolbox_example.m` for usage with LC Toolbox.

 ## 3. Controller design module